rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 this case, we can access the data in the box similarly to how we would if this data were on the stack.
 Just like any owned value, when a box goes out of scope, as `b` does at the end of `main`, it will be deallocated.
-The deallocation happens both for the box (stored on the stack) and the data it points to (stored on the heap).
+The deallocation happens both for the box (складd on the stack) and the data it points to (складd on the heap).

 Putting a single value on the heap isn’t very useful, so you won’t use boxes by themselves in this way very often.
-Having values like a single `i32` on the stack, where they’re stored by default, is more appropriate in the majority of situations.
+Having values like a single `i32` on the stack, where they’re складd by default, is more appropriate in the majority of situations.
 Let’s look at a case where boxes allow us to define types that we wouldn’t be allowed to if we didn’t have boxes.